clevertree/relay/README.md

 ## Use Cases

 ### Use Case 1: Initiate new Repository
-1. Client initializes a new repository 'movies' in <appdir>/repos/<repo-name> using `movies` template which creates default repo files.
+1. Client initializes a new repository 'movies' in <appdir>/host/repos/<repo-name> using `movies` template which creates default repo files.
-2.

-### Use Case 1: Look up channels for a wallet/account id
-1. Connect to RPC server (testnet/mainnet, defaulting to testnet)
-2. Once connected list the known wallets associated with the server in the same UI.
-These are wallet ids where the public key is known, including local wallets.
-Distinguish between local and remote wallets (without phrases/keys).
-3. Clicking on 'Open' opens the WalletBrowser which lists the wallet's channels which are defined by contracts.
-TBD: determine best way of listing contracts per wallet.
-4. Each channel has a 'Browse' button which opens the ChannelBrowser for that server/wallet/channel==contract
-5. The channel browser provides a default UI for browsing transactions based on a primary key defined by the wallet.
-All entries are listed by primary key with stat columns defined by the contract.
-There is a search feature.

-### Use Case 2: Contribute Content
-1. Generate/import NEAR wallet identity for testnet
-2. Connect to NEAR RPC (testnet or mainnet)
-3. Navigate to Movies channel.
-Click option to download entire blockchain offline.
-3b.
-Download entire movie blockchain and store the state in sqlite.
-4. Create new movie entry with metadata and IPFS hash
+2. Client adds a movie entry with metadata and IPFS hash and attempts to commit the change.
-5. Submit modification requests to fix errors via blockchain transaction
-6. Rate movies with 1-5 star reviews via blockchain transaction
-7. Validate entry was made on blockchain.
+3. Client receives error message due to missing schema rules and the commit is rejected.
+4. Client corrects the schema and commits the change which is accepted by the git server.
+5. Client initiates 'host' mode, which runs the static http server in the background.
+6. 2nd Client spins up in a separate directory and connects to the socket of the first client.
+7. 2nd Client browses first client which shows the host directory, and a list of repos.
+8. 2nd Client browses /repos/movies and sees the new movie entry.

 ## Development Guidelines